domRiddle/ASF/Logging.md

 Echo | `bool` type.
 This is set to `true` when message is being sent from us to the recipient, and `false` otherwise.
 Message | `string` type.
 This is the actual sent/received message.
 ChatGroupID | `ulong` type.
 This is the ID of the group chat for sent/received messages.
 Will be `0` when no group chat is used for transmitting this message.
 ChatID | `ulong` type.
-This is the ID of the `chatGroupID` channel for sent/received messages.
+This is the ID of the `ChatGroupID` channel for sent/received messages.
 Will be `0` when no group chat is used for transmitting this message.
 SteamID | `ulong` type.
 This is the ID of the Steam user for sent/received messages.
 Can be `0` when no particular user is involved in the message transmission (e.g. when it's us sending a message to a group chat).

 ### Example